mast-group/itemset-mining/README.md

 #### Mining Interesting Itemsets

-*itemsetmining.main.ItemsetMining* mines itemsets from a specified transaction database file.
+Main class *itemsetmining.main.ItemsetMining* mines itemsets from a specified transaction database file.
 It has the following command line options:

 * **-f**  &nbsp;  database file to mine (in FIMI format)
 * **-i**  &nbsp;  max. no. iterations